mlangc/mlangc.github.io/docs/_posts/2025-11-21-scheduled-executor-stress.markdown

 > If any execution of this task takes longer than its period, then subsequent executions may start late,
 > but will not concurrently execute.

-To figure out what the implementation actually does, I created a small experiment, where the running time of a periodically submitted task exceeds the `period` in `ScheduledExecutorService.scheduleAtFixedRate` by a factor of 3 one time, and then falls back to runtimes very much below the `period`.
+To figure out what the implementation actually does, I created [a small experiment](https://github. com/mlangc/java-snippets/blob/6f90084eb2380a26a5898117ac90c51d92a60c5f/src/main/java/at/mlangc/concurrent/scheduled/executor/stress/ScheduledExecutorServiceFixedRateWithPeriodOverflowDemo.java#L15), where the running time of a periodically submitted task exceeds the `period` of `ScheduledExecutorService.scheduleAtFixedRate` by a bit more than a factor of 3 one time, and then falls back to runtimes way below `period`.

 Here is what I got, visually summarized:

 ![overflowing-task-runs-for-3-periods](/assets/drawings/2025-11-21-schedule-at-fixed-rate-overflow.drawio.png)

-As you can see, the implementation schedules one task right after the other until it has arrived at the expected execution count, and then proceeds as normal.
+As you can see, the implementation compensates for the initial delay by scheduling one task right after the other until it has arrived at the expected execution count, and then proceeds as normal.

 ## What happens if directly submitted and scheduled tasks get in each others way?